Mooleane/aaron-capstone-project/README.md

 pokemon_name = input("Please enter a Pokémon's Name or Pokédex Number: ")
 ```

-Once entered, information about the Pokémon is validated and requested through the API, "PokéAPI v2," with a fair rate limit (no parameters needed to be changed).
+Once entered, information about the Pokémon is requested and validated through the API, "PokéAPI v2," with a fair rate limit (no parameters needed to be changed).
 This is able to be done with the "requests" library.

-### Start of API call
+### Start of the API call

 ```python
         # Verifies the user input is either alphabetical for the Pokémon Name